microsoft/pxt-adafruit/docs/getting-started.md

 ### Shake

-You can find when someone is shaking the BBC micro:bit with the **accelerometer** (it finds whether the micro:bit is speeding up or slowing down).
+You can find when someone is shaking the BBC micro:bit by checking its **accelerometer** (it finds whether the micro:bit is speeding up or slowing down).

 Unscramble these blocks in the editor to show a frownie when someone shakes the micro:bit.

 ```shuffle
 input.onGesture(Gesture.Shake, () => {